 Angela von der Lippe has had a longstanding career in publishing, first at Birkhauser (& Suhrkamp) Boston, then at Harvard University Press and later at W.W.
 Norton where she edited an occasional literary novel and book of poems, but principally non-fiction, often on science and behavior.
 Her authors over the years have included Jerome Bruner, Carol Gilligan, Jerry Kagan, Alan Lightman, Adam Phillips, Elisabeth Young Bruehl, Brian Greene, Eric Kandel, Robin Morgan, Neil de Grasse Tyson, Peter Galison, Sam Harris, Judith Martin, Terry Deacon, Frans de Waal and Elaine Scarry.

 She holds a B.A. from Sarah Lawrence College in Creative Writing and Philosophy and a Ph.D. from Brown University in German Literature and Language.
-And she is a dual citizen of the U.S and Ireland.
+And she is a member of PEN America and a dual citizen of the U.S and Ireland.

 She has lectured and given readings widely, and participated in numerous publishing panels and writing workshops.